How crude oil is refined into petroleum products

 The most widely used conversion method is called cracking because it uses heat, pressure, catalysts, and sometimes hydrogen to crack heavy hydrocarbon molecules into lighter ones.
 A cracking unit consists of one or more tall, thick-walled, rocket-shaped reactors and a network of furnaces, heat exchangers, and other vessels.
 Complex refineries may have one or more types of crackers, including fluid catalytic cracking units and hydrocracking/hydrocracker units.

 Cracking is not the only form of crude oil conversion.
 Other refinery processes rearrange molecules to add value rather than splitting molecules.

 Alkylation, for example, makes gasoline components by combining some of the gaseous byproducts of cracking.
 The process, which essentially is cracking in reverse, takes place in a series of large, horizontal vessels and tall, skinny towers.

 Reforming uses heat, moderate pressure, and catalysts to turn naphtha, a light, relatively low-value fraction, into high-octane gasoline components.

 The finishing touches occur during the final treatment.
 To make gasoline, refinery technicians carefully combine a variety of streams from the processing units.
 Octane level, vapor pressure ratings, and other special considerations determine the gasoline blend.

-Both incoming crude oil and the outgoing final products need to be stored.
-These liquids are stored in large tanks on a tank farm near the refinery.
-Pipelines then carry the final products from the tank farm to other tanks across the country.
+Both incoming crude oil and the outgoing final products are stored temporarily in large tanks on a tank farm near the refinery.
+Pipelines, trains, and trucks carry the final products from the storage tanks to other locations across the country.